Yifeng-T/DashBoard/ReadMe.md

 ```
 When you deploy your app, Heroku will automatically detect that it’s a Python application and will use the correct buildpack.
 If you also provide a runtime.txt, then it’ll pin down the Python version that your app will use.

 Next, create a requirements.txt file in the project’s root directory where you’ll copy the libraries required to set up your Dash application on a web server.
-For my application, you need add the following information:
+For my application, you need to add the following information:
 ```text
 dash==2.0.0
 pandas==1.2.2